Shivix/prefix/README.md

 # PREtty FIX
 A commandline based pretty printer for FIX messages.

+Based on a FIX4.4 dictionary, but is usable with most versions.

 ## Usage
 Mainly developed with unix piping in mind:
 ```bash